 The draft Corporate Credit Card Policy sets out the high-level framework and principles to guide the management of corporate credit cards at the City.

-The committee recommendation to Council for this Report (as detailed below) was resolved by the Policy Committee at its meeting held on 31 October 2022.
+The committee recommendation to Council for Report CJ216-12/22 (as detailed below) was resolved by the Policy Committee at its meeting held on 31 October 2022.

 The committee recommendation is the same as recommended by City officers.